Comparing-Agile-vs-Scrum

 Key-differences-between-agile-and-scrum

 When comparing agile vs Scrum, it’s important to note that while both share some common goals and principles, there are key differences between the two methodologies.
+Agile and Scrum represent a different approach compared to traditional project management methods like Waterfall, offering more flexibility, stakeholder involvement, and adaptability to changing project needs.
 One of the main distinctions lies in their approach towards flexibility and structure.
 Agile is a more adaptable methodology that focuses on adaptive, concurrent workflows, whereas Scrum provides a structured framework for project management, helping teams organize their work into short development cycles known as sprints.

 Another significant difference between Agile and Scrum is their scope of application.
 Agile is a comprehensive project management methodology that can be applied to various methodologies, while Scrum is a specific implementation of Agile principles.
 This means that Agile can be used in conjunction with other frameworks, such as Kanban and Extreme Programming, while Scrum is a standalone framework for implementing Agile practices.